-During 2010, the Board met seven times.
-None of the directors attended fewer than 86% of the aggregate number of meetings of the Board and the Committees on which he or she served.
-The average attendance of all directors at Board and Committee meetings was 97%.
+During 2011, the Board met six times.
+No director attended fewer than 75% of the aggregate number of meetings of the Board and the Committees on which he or she served.
+The average attendance of all directors at Board and Committee meetings was 96%.
 The Corporate Governance Guidelines and Policies included in this Proxy Statement beginning on page 8 require that all directors attend the Annual Meeting.
 In accordance with this policy, all directors attended last year's Annual Meeting.

-The Board has four standing committees-the Audit Committee, Finance Committee, Compensation and Benefits Committee, and Corporate Governance and Nominating Committee.
+The Board currently maintains four standing committees-the Audit Committee, Finance Committee, Compensation and Benefits Committee, and Corporate Governance and Nominating Committee.
 Each of the committees operates under a written charter adopted by the Board, copies of which are available on the Company's website at www.up.com/investors/governance, and shareholders may obtain copies by contacting the Secretary of the Company at the address set forth on the notice page of this Proxy Statement.
-All Board Committees are comprised entirely of independent directors under the independence standards of the New York Stock Exchange (the Exchange) and the Director Independence Standards set forth in the Company's Corporate Governance Guidelines and Policies.
-In addition, Audit Committee members satisfy the additional independence criteria applicable to Audit Committee members under the Exchange listing standards.
+All Board Committees are composed entirely of independent directors under the independence standards of the Exchange and the Director Independence Standards set forth in the Company's Corporate Governance Guidelines and Policies.
+In addition, Audit Committee members satisfy the additional independence criteria applicable to Audit Committee members under the listing standards of the Exchange.

 Audit Committee.
 The members of the Audit Committee are Mr. Card, Mrs. Hope, General Krulak, Mr. McCarthy and Mr. McConnell.
 Mrs. Hope serves as chairperson of the Committee.
-The Committee met eleven times in 2010.
+The Committee met ten times in 2011, which includes four meetings to review the Company's quarterly earnings and financial statements.

 The Board has determined that all members of the Committee are independent directors and satisfy the additional independence criteria applicable to audit committee members.
-The Board also reviewed the experience and training of the members of the Committee and determined that each member is financially literate, and that at least one member has accounting or related financial management expertise.
+The Board also reviewed the experience and training of the members of the Committee and determined that each member is financially literate and that at least one member has accounting or related financial management expertise.
 Additionally, the Board determined that Mr. McCarthy and Mr. McConnell qualify as "audit committee financial experts" within the meaning of the rules and regulations of the Securities and Exchange Commission (SEC).